 R1.53.
 Page 16: Removal of lines in the preprocessing step could also mean that variables relevant for control- or data dependence are not discovered, correct?
 This could then cause problem in the construction of test cases, correct?

 In fact, the removed lines belong to software that are not part of the SUT such as the Java primitives or embedded libraries.
 If the bug lies there (outside the SUT) we can't reproduce it because JCHARMING will not be able to find the point of entry to compute the static slice.
 The preprocessing step does not affect the SUT.
 In other words, we do not remove anything that is part of the SUT.
 In other words, the removed variables and lines won’t affect the construction of test cases since the test cases are designed to exercise the SUT (which calls Java libraries).
-The test cases are not designed to exercise Java libraries directlty.
+The test cases are not designed to exercise Java libraries directly.

 R1.53.
 Page 21: Both cases in Section 6.2 I don't find particularly enlightening.
 Surely, not match-able segments of traces present problems, but that is hardly surprising.
 Besides, in the second case, JCHARMING could employ a different definition of equality and in the first case include a heuristic.
 Instead of discussing what is more or less obvious, it would be much more interesting to count the frequency of those cases.
 Or to cluster resp. classify them, or to discuss how JCHARMING could improve its precision.
 Asked differently, what characterizes the "quality of ... crash trace" you refer to on page 23?